ihs-ustutt/axial_turbine_database/README.md

 Design Parameters (Inputs):

 The design parameters describe the geometry of the turbine blade and were originally referred to as "objectives."
-However, to better align with machine learning practices, we going to rename these parameters during data loading process the to "input".
+However, to better align with machine learning practices, we rename these parameters during the data loading process the to "input".
 These inputs, stored in `data['input']`, correspond to specific geometric features of the turbine blade.
 The labels of these parameters are provided in the variable parameter_labels.
     - The input data contains 30 design parameters for each individual, describing the geometry of the turbine blades.

 ---
+### Tutorial Jupyter Notebook

+The Jupyter [data_handling.ipynb](https://github.com/ihs-ustutt/axial_turbine_database/blob/main/data_handling.ipynb) serves as a tutorial on how to read, load, and manage the dataset stored in text files within the [runData](https://github.com/ihs-ustutt/axial_turbine_database/tree/main/runData) directory.
+The notebook primarily relies on commonly used Python libraries.
+All necessary packages for the Python environment are listed in the [requirements.txt](https://github.com/ihs-ustutt/axial_turbine_database/blob/main/requirements.txt) file.

+Additionally, the Pygmo library is utilized for advanced optimization tasks, specifically the [fast non-dominated sorting algorithm](https://esa.github.io/pygmo2/mo_utils.html) to generate the Pareto front.
+This is essential for selecting non-dominated individuals during the optimization process, specifically for recombination and mutation within the NSGA-II algorithm.
+The Pygmo library is only required if this advanced functionality is needed.

 ### Visualization

 It is possible to visualize the axial turbines with the design tool [dtOO](https://ihs-ustutt.github.io/dtOO/quickstart.html).
 Standalone direct visualization is not possible.
 The faster way to import `dtOO` is to use the [docker container](https://ihs-ustutt.github.io/dtOO/quickstart.html).